rsksmart/demo-code-snippets/README.md

-# The Initial Stage of Rootstock Demo Code Snippets
+# The Initial Stage of the Rootstock Demo Code Snippets

 Redacted versions of the code snippets in the `master` branch.